nodejs/node-v0.x-archive/doc/api/stream.markdown

 on the `lowWaterMark` option set in the constructor.

 When this event emits, call the `read()` method to consume the data.

+Note, the first `'readable'` event will not emit until `stream.read()` has been called at least once.
+It is often useful to call `stream.read(0)` to start the process.

 ### Event: 'end'